 Cost of Living in Portland: Utilities

 Water and sewer costs are rising in Portland, though, so brace for increases if you make the move.

 Cost of Living in Portland: Transportation

-Walking, biking and taking public transportation are all popular ways of getting around Portland.
-According to the website of the City of Portland, there are currently 350 miles of bike lanes around the city.
-Portland boasts the highest number of bicycle commuters of any major US city, at 7.2%.
-The average number of commuters who bike is usually just 0.5% in other areas of the U.S.
+A 2014 report by the League of American Bicyclists shows that Portland boasts the highest number of bicycle commuters of any major U.S. city, at 7.2%.
+The average number of commuters who bike is usually just 0.5% in other areas of the country.

 Cost of Living in Portland: Food

-Part of the reason may be due to Oregon producing the second largest hop crop in the U.S. In 2016, Oregon produced 12,395,000 pounds valued at $65,075,000, according to the USDA National Hop Report.
+Part of the reason that Portland is so reliant on the beer industry may be due to Oregon’s agriculture trends.
+In 2018, Oregon produced about 12.9 million pounds of hops valued at $69,855,000, according to the USDA’s National Hop Report.

 Cost of Living in Portland: Taxes

-Cost of Living in Portland: Healthcare Premiums
+Miscellaneous Cost of Living Facts

-Photo credit: © iStock/DC_Colombia
+Photo credit: © iStock/egexplorer, © iStock/thyegn